Hashara-Pilapitiya/BookMyLodge/README.md

 💠19APC3949 - <a href=''> S. Anujan - Frontend Development</a></br>

 ### Tools and Technologies are used
-💠For Frontend Development - React JS
+💠For Frontend Development - React JS</br>
-💠For Backend Development - Express JS, Node JS
+💠For Backend Development - Express JS, Node JS</br>
-💠For Database Development - MongoDB Database
+💠For Database Development - MongoDB Database</br>

 ## Installation
 To get a local copy up and running, just clone the repo